 Young people age 16–24 are four times more likely to have felt lonely in the past seven days than those aged 75 and over, according to ONS statistics.

-After a year of lockdowns, social distancing, and restrictions on travel and gatherings, young people have reported high rates of loneliness and poorer well-being in recent months.
+Following a year of lockdowns, social distancing, and travel restrictions, young people have reported high rates of loneliness according to the Office for National Statistics.

 “We know that the pandemic has exacerbated pre-existing mental health conditions and caused new mental health problems to emerge.”

 The charity has launched a new Listening Service to support young people who have been feeling lonely, isolated and have been struggling with their mental health.

 The service provides a space for young people to talk about how they are feeling and staff members can link young people into other community services.